mttschltz/kittythinks/content/yitzhak-hen-roman-barbarians-music-of-the-heart.md

 He shared with the council his vision of a reorganized Visigothic church and produced plenty of literature (his biggest hit was the *Ethymologiae*, a collection of knowledge in the vein of Pliny the Elder's *Natural History*), because he believed that only a unified clergy could ensure salvation.

-Up until then, the council tried hard to marry (the new Catholic) religion with political authority.
+Up until then, the council had tried hard to marry (the new Catholic) religion with political authority.
 There was considerable disagreement and the Visigothic kings had to redefine various parameters later on.
 Isidore contributed to a change in moral and political ideology.

-The lunar eclipse poem Sisebut had written was likely dedicated to Isidore and an early version of Isidore's Ethymologiae was dedicated to Sisebut.
+The lunar eclipse poem Sisebut had written was likely dedicated to Isidore and an early version of Isidore's *Ethymologiae* was dedicated to Sisebut.

-A Catholic king between rule and devotion and a Catholic reformer between the need for salvation and politics, come together to make *sacerdotium et regnum* (church and state) a reality.
+A Catholic king between rule and devotion and a Catholic reformer between the need for salvation and politics come together to make *sacerdotium et regnum* (church and state) a reality.